tolaadisa/-Project12/Project12.md

 ## ANSIBLE REFACTORING AND STATIC ASSIGNMENTS (IMPORTS AND ROLES)

-We shall continue working with the ` ansible-config-mgt ` repository for thsi project
+We shall continue working with the ` ansible-config-mgt ` repository for this project

 Now you need to refactor your Ansible code, create assignments, and learn how to use the imports functionality.
 Imports allow to effectively re-use previously created playbooks in a new playbook – it allows you to organize your tasks and reuse them when needed.